Table of Contents

 - Bladder or urinary tract infections (especially in women)

-- Menstrual cramps or conditions of the uterus, cervix, or ovaries
+- Menstrual cramps or conditions of the uterus (womb), cervix (opening to the womb), or ovaries

 Headache -- Head pain can be